gcallah/MiscWriting/Empire/empire.md

 camps was for the greater good: is that really more important, let alone "everything," compared to the fact that they were committing genocide?

+Bertrand goes on to argue that the virtuous story we told ourselves about those earlier interventions was, like most hypocrisy, "vice paying tribute to virtue," which is surely better than unapologetic vice.
-We are not in the situation in which it is ambiguous as to whether America has an empire, where the forces for and against an imperial America are in flux, and paying lip service to Wilsonian ideals might tilt the balance in favor of "no Empire."
+However, we are not in the situation in which it is ambiguous as to whether America has an empire, one where the forces for and against an imperial America are in flux, and paying lip service to Wilsonian ideals while acquiring an empire might tilt the balance in favor of "no empire."

 The situation is actually more like one in which someone has sired a large number of illegitimate children.
 Probably it was best if he hadn't done so.
+But he *did* sire them, and now they exist.
+While the philandering husband might've been justified in paying lipservice to marital fidelity whilst he was out fooling around, once he has actually sired children, failing to acknowledge that reality is no longer "vice paying tribute to virtue," but "vice failing to take responsibility for its actions."

-But he did, and now they exist: so does he keep trying to pretend that he's been a faithful husband and only has fathered hislegitimate children?
+and only has fathered his legitimate children?
 Or do he admit that he has a whole bunch of other children for whom he is responsible, and choose to live up to that responsibility?

-The question of whether we ought to have acquired an empire is an interesting one, but I will not deal with it at all here, because I am interested in what to do about the reality that we *have* acquired one. *While* we were acquiring it, perhaps it *was* better that we usually pretended we were ust "promoting liberty," or something of the sort.
+The question of whether we ought to have acquired an empire is an interesting one, but I will not deal with it at all here, because I am interested in what to do about the reality that we *have* acquired one. *While* we were acquiring it, perhaps it *was* better that we usually pretended we were "promoting liberty," or something of the sort.

-While the philandering husband in our analogy might've been justified in paying lipservice to marital fidelity whilst he was out fooling around, once he has actually sired children, failing to acknowledge that reality is no longer "vice paying tribute to virtue," but "vice failing to take responsibility for its [???]."
+But now that we have an empire, pretending that we do not renders us incapable of talking about how to manage that empire as prudently and justly as possible.

 ### The State Should Guide Us Morally